 Teen - Non-Fiction and Poetry

 We had no teen submissions make finalist in the non-fiction and poetry categories this year.
 We do notice that a few of our regular child submitters are about to age into the teen category and look forward to what that means for the future.
-And we encourage all our young adult writers to enter next year's festival.
+And we encourage all our teen writers to enter next year's festival.

 We are so very grateful to Suzannah Rowntree for sponsoring our child literary prizes.
 The teen literary prizes were sponsored by us at Pilgrim Artists.